-Tuxedo is a very elegant western ceremonial suit for the gentlemen.
+A tuxedo is an elegant western ceremonial suit for gentlemen.

-It has a long history and there is enough literature available for one to really understand it as much as one wants.
-This small essay attempts to capture all what you need to know very quickly.
+It has a long history, with enough literature to understand it as much as one wants.
+This small essay attempts to capture all that you need to know very quickly.

-The hallmark of a tuxedo garment is the play of satin fabric along with the usual wool or blended (nowadays) suit fabric.
+The hallmark of a tuxedo suit is the play of satin (or sherry) fabric along with the usual wool or blended (nowadays) suit cloth.
 Can there be a tuxedo without satin?
-Well, there can be, just like there can be jazz music without bass, but for the starters let’s just assume that a tuxedo and satin go hand in hand and not without each other.
+Well, there can be, just like there can be jazz music without bass, but for the starters, let us assume that a tuxedo and satin go hand in hand and not without each other

-Nowadays there are some fancy patterns like jacquard etc. which are becoming popular for the body fabric.
-They look nice since they bring about some change and creativity to the otherwise very set and strict color palette and design.
+Nowadays, some fancy patterns like jacquard, etc., have also become quite popular for the body fabric.
+They look nice since they add a certain vibrance and creativity to the, otherwise, very strict color palette and design.

-All the buttons of a tuxedo jacket are made/covered with the same satin fabric as that of the lapel.
+All the tuxedo jacket buttons are covered with the same satin fabric as the lapel.

-There are essentially two distinctive front panel styles.
+There are essentially two distinct front panel styles:

-Traditionally a classic tuxedo shirt has a separate removable button strip which covers the first four buttons.
-These buttons are smaller, round made of resin in black color.
-Remaining buttons are standard white buttons.
-However nowadays lot of shirts are made with fixed buttons.
+Traditionally a classic tuxedo shirt has a separate removable button strip that covers the first four buttons (after the top button) of the tuxedo shirt.
+These buttons are small, round, and made of black resin.
+The remaining buttons are standard white or MOP buttons.
+However, nowadays, many tuxedo shirts are made with fixed buttons.
 These buttons can be of raisins or otherwise.

-Having mentioned all this, a crisp white normal shirt also goes well with a tuxedo jacket since it is the jacket which takes all the attention.
+One can opt for either a standard collar or the wingtips for the bowties.
+That being said, a crisp white classic formal shirt also goes well with a tuxedo jacket since it is the jacket that takes all the attention.
 So don’t sweat too much.
-Just ensure that the cuff of your shirt is a square cut French cuff and wear a nice black cuff link with it.
+Just ensure that the cuff of your shirt is a square cut French cuff, and you wear nice cufflinks with it.

-Normally Tuxedo pants are black in color irrespective of the color of the jacket.
-However blue color tuxedo jackets have emerged as an exception & can take blue pants.
-The most important element of tuxedo pants is the satin tape or piping running from waist down to bottom hem alongside the outer seem.
-These pants don’t have belt loops, at the most there are adjustable side tabs with shiny buckle.
+Tuxedo pants are generally black irrespective of the color of the jacket.
+However, Blue Tuxedo Suits have emerged as an exception & can take blue tuxedo pants.
+The most important element of tuxedo pants is the satin tape or piping running from the waist down to the bottom hem alongside the outer seem.
+These pants are not worn with belts, or at least they are not to be seen.
 As it is, the waist part is supposed to get hidden under a cummerbund.

 So what are you waiting for?
 Reach out to us.